 Our work with women and health

 Many of the projects we fund are run by and for women, tackling the barriers to good health by improving social connections, developing skills and growing community power.
-These range from groups for mothers with mental health problems to projects involving women who are migrants, refugees, or from Black, Asian and minority ethnic communities.
+These range from groups for mothers with mental health problems to projects involving women who are migrants, refugees, or from communities experiencing racial inequity.

 Some groups are aimed specifically at women in communities where women are underrepresented in community action or find it more difficult to access local services, activities and opportunities.
 These projects can focus on practical skills for employability, educational attainment, or boosting confidence and independence.